Jaera (Jaera) forsmani Bocquet, 1950

 Distribution and Habitat

-Rather sparsely distributed, found especially under stones between HWN and LWS on well-drained shores in western Britain and Ireland.
+Rather sparsely distributed, found especially under stones between HWN and LWS on well-drained shores in especially in western Britain and Ireland, though there are also records from Northumberland (Foster-Smith 2000) and south-east Scotland.

 Naylor, E. & A. Brandt.
 2015.
 Intertidal Marine Isopods.
 Synopses of the British Fauna (New Series), No. 3.
 Field Studies Council, for The Linnean Society of London.